 When a new domain is registered, or a website is moved to a new server (with a different IP address), this causes a change of IP address.
 Every DNS server worldwide needs to update its record of what IP is associated with the domain.
 This is called propagation.
 Another important factor here is TTL caching.

 DNS propagation applies to the entire server.
 This includes everything like website accessibility, mail and SSH/(S)FTP.
 Unfortunately, This cannot be avoided, and you have to wait for this automated process to complete.

 Here we explain some concepts further:

 DNS (Domain Name System) is a fundamental but complex part of the Internet infrastructure.
 It is a database where domain names are linked to IP addresses.
-Often compared to a phone book, but instead of linking phone numbers to people, the DNS links domain names to IP addresses or websites.
+Often compared to a telephone book, but instead of linking phone numbers to people, the DNS links domain names to IP addresses or websites.